 Primary Productions, a New Jersey company with offices based in Maine, first filed charges in the US District Court for the District of Maine in May, claiming Apple hurts developers by applying monopolistic practices to its management of the App Store.

-The firm sought to inform users about blockchain wallets through an app, which was rejected entry into the App Store upon review, reports AppleInsider.
+The firm sought to inform users about blockchain wallets through an app that rejected entry into the App Store upon review, reports AppleInsider.

 The proposed class action is seeking a minimum of $200 billion, with $900 million going to lead the plaintiff’s Primary Productions.
 Apple moved to transfer the case to California in August, the report said.